Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Marked Independence Tests

 \section{Marked Independence Tests}

 Our framework relies on knowledge of the multi-valued independence structure described in §\ref{sec:extended_indep_struct_subsection}.
-Indeed, as shown in §\ref{sec:dyn_structure_necessity} \emph{any} solution to the MCD problem has to (implicitly or explicitly) extract this knowledge.
+Indeed, as shown in §\ref{sec:dyn_structure_necessity} \emph{any} solution to the HCCD problem (learning the set of context-specific graphs) has to implicitly or explicitly extract this knowledge.
 Thus there is a profound interest in understanding its recovery from data.
 However, this recovery from data turns out to be a quite challenging problem: We show two impossibility-results that put limits to what can be identified from data even in principle.
-These impossibilities are inherent to the problem, their occurrence is general not specific our approach.
+These impossibilities are inherent to the problem, their occurrence is general, not specific to our approach.

 A major strength of our approach is that it can make these limitations explicit and allows to understand and navigate them through hyperparameter controlled trade-offs.
 Indeed our main goal is to \emph{understand} the problem and the behavior and implied inductive biases of different solutions.
 To this end, we divide the problem further into conceptually separate sub-tasks.
 This allows for the theoretical and numerical analysis of assumptions, null-distributions and power on different alternatives.
-Still with the primary goal of gaining insights, we focus on very simple and transparent solutions for the separate tasks.
+Still, with the primary goal of gaining insights, we focus on very simple and transparent solutions for the separate tasks.
 We do, however, outline how they are interconnected with well-known standard tasks and believe that leveraging more sophisticated state-of-the-art methodology on these tasks will allow for substantial improvements on finite sample performance in the future; these connections will be summarized in §\ref{sec:dyn_indep_test_summary} at the end of this section.
 Both the subdivision into simpler tasks and the use of simple and transparent solutions also aids numerical verification of the theoretical findings: Benchmarking simple modular components at sub-millisecond runtimes allows for otherwise impossible exploration of the behavior with large numbers of model and algorithmic parameters.